What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Background

-\paragraph{Knowledge Collapse} LLMs can exacerbate their own biases, leading to \textit{model collapse}~\cite{DBLP:journals/nature/ShumailovSZPAG24}.
-A growing concern among scholars is that such homogenization, combined with increased adoption of LLMs, will lead to epistemic problems at a societal level~\cite{zheng2023epistemological,messeri2024artificial,DBLP:journals/ais/Peterson25,wagner2025death,DBLP:journals/corr/abs-2506-06166}. \citet{DBLP:journals/ais/Peterson25} defines ``knowledge collapse'' as LLMs facilitating a dwindling of knowledge into an increasingly narrow set of ideas.
+\paragraph{Knowledge Collapse} LLMs can exacerbate their own biases, leading to \textit{model collapse}~\cite{DBLP:journals/nature/ShumailovSZPAG24,DBLP:conf/naacl/GuoSVC24}.
+A growing concern among scholars is that such homogenization, combined with increased adoption of LLMs, will lead to epistemic problems at a societal level~\cite{zheng2023epistemological,messeri2024artificial,DBLP:journals/ais/Peterson25,wagner2025death,DBLP:journals/corr/abs-2506-06166,farrell2025large}. \citet{DBLP:journals/ais/Peterson25} defines ``knowledge collapse'' as LLMs facilitating a dwindling of knowledge into an increasingly narrow set of ideas.
 Knowledge collapse may affect existing knowledge sources such as Wikipedia~\cite{wagner2025death}, erase minoritized knowledge~\cite{zheng2023epistemological}, pollute scientific discoveries~\cite{messeri2024artificial}, hamper political discourse~\cite{coeckelbergh2025llms}, and limit ideation in writing~\cite{DBLP:conf/candc/AndersonSK24}.
-These concerns echo other contemporary epistemic issues such as ``popularity bias''~\cite{ciampaglia2018algorithmic}, and ``filter bubbles''~\cite{DBLP:conf/www/NguyenHHTK14} occurring with the use of recommender systems.
-To assess the risk of knowledge collapse, our work offers a new methodology for measuring \divtype{} diversity and an empirical study of this phenomenon in LLMs.
+These concerns echo other contemporary epistemic issues such as ``popularity bias''~\cite{ciampaglia2018algorithmic}, and ``filter bubbles''~\cite{DBLP:conf/www/NguyenHHTK14} occurring with the use of recommender systems. \\ Our work assesses the risk of knowledge collapse with LLMs through a new methodology for measuring \divtype{} diversity and an empirical study of this phenomenon in LLMs.
+Using this, we compare previous prevailing means of knowledge acquisition and different cultures' representation.